jeremyandrews/Argus-app/memory-bank/progress.md

   - Quality indicators are functional

 ## What's In Progress

+- 🔶 **Blob Persistence Issue** (Critical, Multiple Failed Attempts):
+  - 7th attempted fix identified fundamental type system conflicts:
+    - Swift predicates cannot directly compare properties between different model types (NotificationData vs ArticleModel)
+    - The system has an architectural ambiguity with both NotificationData class and ArticleModel competing
+    - Type conversion issues in predicates cause compiler errors even with manual conversion
+    - The MigrationAdapter.standardizedArticleExistsCheck method persistently fails with predicate type errors
+  - Implemented various workarounds that haven't fully resolved the issue:
+    - Modified ArticleServiceProtocol to use NotificationData consistently in method signatures
+    - Reverted to manual article filtering instead of using predicates to avoid type issues
+    - Used string-based UUID comparison to avoid direct type comparisons
+    - Removed all predicate usage in key compatibility methods and replaced with manual filtering
+    - Fixed the groupedArticles property name in NewsViewModel to use "articles" instead of "notifications"
+    - Made MigrationAwareArticleService methods simply pass through to ArticleService
+  - Current status and remaining challenges:
+    - UI partially works but blob persistence continues to be unreliable
+    - Type conversion issues persist across the codebase
+    - Fundamental architectural conflict between two model types creates hard-to-resolve errors
+    - Predicate errors in particular seem to be inherent to the current dual-model approach
+    - Manual article filtering has performance implications with larger datasets
+  - Next steps will require a more comprehensive solution:
+    - Consider a complete architectural redesign that eliminates the dual model approach
+    - Investigate options for consolidating to a single model type throughout the codebase
+    - Research potential optimization strategies for manual filtering operations
+    - Explore options for a dedicated blob storage mechanism separate from the main article models

 - ✅ **Settings Functionality Fixes**
   - Fixed display preferences in Settings not affecting NewsView or NodeDetailView